cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/Cyber Movies, TV, Documentaries.md

 - Wanna Cry: The World's Largest Ransomware Attack
 - The Social Media Dilemma
 - We Steal Secrets: The Story of Wiki Leaks
+- Enron: The Smartest Guys in the Room
+- Operation Varsity Blues
+- Lords of Scam
+- Billion Dollar Heist
+- Easy Money: the biggest fraud in US history
+-
 ### Economy, Workplace, Finance, Business
 - <u>Related Anime?</u>
 	- Battle Programmer Shirase